varshika0612/Wallet/README.md

 Invoke the wallet CLI with a subcommand and appropriate flags:

 bash
-./target/release/wallet <COMMAND> [OPTIONS]
+./target/release/wallet [OPTIONS]
 Common Commands
 Command	Description
-createaccount --username U	Create a new wallet user login --username U	Log in to an existing wallet user logout	Log out of the current session balance	Show current balance send --to R --amount N	Send N coins to recipient R receive --from S --amount N	Receive N coins from sender S history	Display transaction history
+createaccount	Create a new wallet user login	Log in to an existing wallet user logout	Log out of the current session balance	Show current balance send	Send N coins to recipient R receive	Receive N coins from sender S history	Display transaction history
-Examples
+Example Usage
 bash
 # Create and log in
 ./wallet createaccount --username alice